-You have the right to appeal and overturn a denial in Florida.
+You have the right to appeal a denial in Florida.
 If your claim has been denied, you should reach out to an experienced workers’ compensation lawyer in Coral Springs for legal counsel.
-At Work Injury Rights, our legal team will gather evidence and look into the facts of your case to unearth whether your employer and their insurance company unjustly denied your workers’ compensation claim.
+At Work Injury Rights, our legal team will gather evidence and look into the facts of your case to unearth whether your employer and their insurance company unjustly denied your workers’ compensation benefits.

 If we find out you have a case, we will appeal the decision at the Office of the Judges of Compensation Claims (OJCC).
 Copies of the appeal will be served to your employer and their insurance carrier, who must respond within 14 days.
 Remember, you have two years from the date of your workplace accident to file a workers’ comp claim in Florida.

 What are the Types of Workers’ Compensation Disputes?

 Workers’ compensation disputes in Coral Springs happen due to many reasons.
 Some of the common types of disputes that our workers’ compensation attorneys handle include:

 Your employer’s workers’ compensation coverage should pay for all your medical bills after a workplace accident in Florida.
 This includes surgeries, diagnostic tests, medications, ambulance bills, and emergency room costs.